ejduwell/pipeCleaner/README.md

 # pipeCleaner
-Functions for cleaning up and organizing program pipelines in an automated manner  prior to deployment
+Functions for cleaning up and organizing MATLAB program pipelines in an automated manner prior to deployment